Alcohol Consumption Measures

 LIMITATIONS: Despite reasonably high reliability for an aggregate index of drinking, the LDH lacks precision for the most recent drinking period (Skinner and Allen 1982).
 Thus, if information about drinking in the past year is needed, a daily drinking estimation procedure should be used.

 QF methods, of which there are many, inquire about “average” or “typical” consumption patterns, usually over a specific time period.
 These methods, also known as estimation formulas, require respondents to report an average pattern of consumption (e.g., “How many days on average—in a specific time interval—did you drink beer, and when you drank beer, on average how many beers did you drink?”).
-Most QF methods repeat these questions for each major alcoholic beverage type (i.e., beer, wine, hard liquor) and then sum across beverage types.
+Most QF methods repeat these questions for each major alcoholic beverage type (i.e., beer, wine, distilled spirits) and then sum across beverage types.

 QF measures range from simple scales to sophisticated multidimensional scales.
 The two major types are single dimensional (e.g., average drinks/day) and multidimensional (e.g., volume variability and volume pattern).
 The simplest QF measure assesses amount of drinking on average drinking days (Q) and the average number of days when alcohol was consumed (F).
 The two numbers (i.e., Q and F) are multiplied to derive an estimated total volume referred to as “QF.”
 The multidimensional measures classify individuals into drinker categories based on cross–classifications of quantity and frequency of drinking.
 The number of drinking categories that have been used for multidimensional measures ranges from 3 to more than 10.
 For more information, readers are referred to an excellent review of QF methods, including their development, rationale, questionnaire items, and a list of studies (Room 1990).